 Thanks for visiting my website!
-I’m a social epidemiologist, visual artist, and an Assistant Professor in Community Health Sciences at the University of California Berkeley.
-I’m also a Fulbright Scholar and the Director of the Center for Cultural Humility at Berkeley, and I run Research Lateral, or ReLateral, a “community lab” focused on health disparities.
-Before coming to Berkeley, I held enriching roles inside-and-outside of academia, working as an epidemiologist, program evaluator and research coordinator at a variety of social services and healthcare institutions.
-I earned a Doctorate in Sociology (PhD) from the University of Chicago (2020), a Master’s of Public Health (MPH) from Columbia University (2010) and a Bachelor’s of Arts (BA) in anthropology from the University of Michigan (2008).
-My primary thematic interest is health disparities.
-You can see my recent research below or by going here.
+I’m a professor, social epidemiologist, visual artist, and a Fulbright Scholar.
+I’m also the executive director of the Center for Cultural Humility at UC Berkeley, and I run Research Lateral, or ReLateral, a “community lab” focused on health disparities.
+Before coming to Berkeley, I held enriching roles inside-and-outside of academia, working as an epidemiologist, program evaluator, and research manager at a variety of social services and healthcare institutions.
+I earned a Doctorate in Sociology from the University of Chicago (2020), a Master’s of Public Health from Columbia University (2010) and a Bachelor’s of Arts in anthropology from the University of Michigan (2008).
+To read more about my background and research, please click here.

-I’ve written for The New York Times, The Boston Globe, TIME Magazine, Fortune Magazine, and The Los Angeles Times, among other outlets.
-To read more about my background, please click here.
-You can access my C.V. here
+I’ve written for The New York Times, TIME Magazine, POLITICO, Fortune Magazine, and The Los Angeles Times, among other outlets.

 You can contact me at jezell@berkeley.edu.